rubentolosana/rubentolosana.github.io/_pages/about.md

 News
 ======

+- **October, 2024:** I'm very happy to be selected as one of the most influential researchers in the world according to "[Ranking of the World Scientist: World Top 2%](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/7)", carried out by Stanford University and Elsevier.
+Check also additional information posted by [Universidad Autonoma de Madrid](https://www.uam.es/uam/noticias/ranking-standford-2024).

 - **March, 2024:** Hiring alert!!
 2 Postdoctoral and 5 PhD students Positions at UAM.
 If you are interested, please check the following [document](https://drive.google.com/file/d/1YSMEr4_SseqDQCv5NpLPYv57BEG-Ql8z/view?usp=sharing) <font color='red'>[CLOSED]</font>.

 - **January, 2024:** Co-Organizer of the Workshop/Challenge [2nd Edition Face Recognition Challenge in the Era of Synthetic Data (FRCSyn)](https://frcsyn.github.io/) at the [IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR 2024)](https://cvpr.thecvf.com/).
 The platform used in the 2nd edition of FRCSyn challenge is [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/16970).